FALLING APART

 soap flake into a boy, girl, lover.

-This blog was the successor to the poetry section of the now no longer existing The Argotist Online.
-This blog is also no longer active, and is now just an archive.
+This blog is the successor to the poetry section of the now no longer existing The Argotist Online.
+Send submissions to argotistonline@gmail.com.
+Due to the large number of submissions, only those accepted can be replied to.

 Poem by Stephen Bett